Whipped Cream & Other Delights

-Whipped Cream & Other Delights is a 1965 album by Herb Alpert & the Tijuana Brass, called "Herb Alpert's Tijuana Brass" for this album, released on A&M Records.
-It is the band's fourth full album and arguably their most popular release.
+Whipped Cream & Other Delights is the fourth album by Herb Alpert & the Tijuana Brass, released on A&M Records in 1965.
+It is the band's most popular release.
+The cover art has become a piece of pop culture art with a place in the Smithsonian.

+Overview

 This album saw the band nearly abandoning its Mexican-themed music, featuring mostly instrumental arrangements of popular songs, and also generating some major pop hits for the first time since "The Lonely Bull".
 One "tradition" of the early Brass was to include a number rendered in "strip-tease" fashion, and this album's entry for that style was "Love Potion No. 9".

+Album cover

+The album cover features American model and artist, Dolores Erickson. seemingly covered in whipped cream.
+It became a classic pop culture icon and is one of the most recognizable and parodied album covers of all time.